 - In Yugioh EQG:

 - When they first meet during the first round of the Celestic Cup, Flash very clearly dislikes Timber due to him flirting with Twilight.
-Timber however never seems to pick up on this, even when Flash challenges him to a duel, they get into an argument during it, and Flash tells for him to go away once it is over.
+Timber however never seems to pick up on this, even when Flash challenges him to a duel, they get into an argument during it, and Flash tells him to go away once it is over.
 When Timber reunited with Flash and Twilight in the sequel at the party before the final round, he acts as if he and Flash are old friends, when Flash is clearly annoyed at seeing him again.

 - Flash's parents, Trail Blazer and Misty Veil, both considered Sombra to be a close friend of theirs.
 Sombra however never liked Trail at all, believing him to be interfering with his attempts to ask out Misty himself.
 When Misty ended up marrying Trail instead of Sombra, Sombra saw it as a betrayal from both of them.
 Neither of them ever realized how bitter he felt towards them both until he prepares to sacrifice them both to begin the return of the Doom-Vaders.

-- Wings of Fire: Fatespeaker is convinces the other "false" dragonets are her friends, though they actually hate her and are happy when their next task assigned by Morrowseer allows them to potentially kill her.
+- Wings of Fire: Fatespeaker is convinced the other "false" dragonets are her friends, though they actually hate her and are happy when their next task assigned by Morrowseer allows them to potentially kill her.

 - Blackadder the Third: Prince George is completely clueless as to how much his entire country hates him.
 Parliament votes him a budget to spend on booze for the explicit purpose of drinking himself to death, and what he hears as "We hail Prince George!" is in fact "We hate Prince George!".